-Bottom Line: Although there is truth to the negative health impact of some highly processed foods, it is important to point out that processed foods exist on a spectrum and some processed foods can be part of a healthy balanced diet while others should be limited (um …like bacon).
+Bottom Line: Although there is truth to the negative health impact of some highly processed foods, it is important to point out that processed foods exist on a spectrum.
+Some processed foods can be part of a healthy balanced diet while others should be limited (um, like bacon).
 The overall recommendation is to follow a diet that is made up of freshly prepared meals from mostly unprocessed or minimally processed foods, some processed foods and small amounts of ultra-processed foods.

 Claim #3: All carbohydrates are BAD